nabilpurkar/devops-scripts-hub/setup-kafka/readme.md

 ## Features

-- 🚀 Easy installation and uninstallation of Kafka with KRaft
 - ⚙️ Configurable parameters for different environments
 - 🔄 Support for different replication factors and partition counts
-- 🧹 Clean uninstallation process
 - 🔍 Built-in validation and error handling
 - 📝 Detailed logging and status messages
 - 🎨 Color-coded output for better readability